 7. Power adapter

-There may be nothing worse than traveling across the other side of the world and realizing you don't have the right adapter to charge your phone for the holiday ahead.
-The outlets in Ireland aren't the same as the ones in the United States or Australia so if you're traveling from those countries, you'll need to purchase an Ireland specific adapter.
-If you're traveling from the United Kingdom, the outlets in Ireland are the same so you won't have to buy different ones.
+There may be nothing worse than travelling across the other side of the world and realising you don't have the right adapter to charge your phone for the holiday ahead.
+The outlets in Ireland aren't the same as the ones in the United States or Australia so if you're travelling from those countries, you'll need to purchase an Ireland specific adapter.
+If you're travelling from the United Kingdom, the outlets in Ireland are the same so you won't have to buy different ones.
 If you plan on doing some more travel after you leave Ireland, it's probably best to purchase a universal adapter so you don't keep having to buy new ones in every country you visit.

 8. Reusable & filtered drink bottle

 If you're planning on spending a considerable amount of time in the great outdoors while you're in Ireland (and why wouldn't you?!?) then packing a reusable drink bottle with you is necessary.
 The tap water in most Irish regions (and some cities) is considered undrinkable and should be avoided, however, if you have a reusable drink bottle with an inbuilt filter this is something you don't have to worry about.
 A filtered drink bottle means you'll always have access to clean, filtered water and this will come in handy when you're in need of some hydration but can only get to a drinking fountain or tap.